pryley/star-rating.js/README.md

 ### initialText:

-This value determines the initial text when no value is selected.
+This string value determines the initial text when no value is selected.

 Default: `"Click to Rate"`